nefrock/min-tfs-client/protobuf_srcs/tensorflow/compiler/xla/g3doc/operation_semantics.md

 For example: `Map(op1, op2, op3, computation, par1)` maps `elem_out <-
 computation(elem1, elem2, elem3, par1)` at each (multi-dimensional) index in the
 input arrays to produce the output array.

+## OptimizationBarrier

+Blocks any optimization pass from moving computations across the barrier.

+Ensures that all inputs are evaluated before any operators that depend on the barrier's outputs.

 ## Pad